lirezap/OMS/README.md

 #### Fast

 By being fast, I mean the processing of incoming orders, matching orders, persistence and fetching order books should all be fast and no bottleneck is acceptable.
 Why?
-Because you should compete with other platforms out there; Are your customers happy with you?!
+Because you should compete with other platforms out there.
+Are your customers happy with you?!
 Or they complain about your platform's being slow sometimes?!

 ---